hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ```
 The minidlna service comes with an internal small web server and webinterface.
 This webinterface is just for informational purposes.
-You will not be able to configure anything here.
+We will not be able to configure anything here.
-However, it gives you a nice and short information screen how many files have been found by minidlna.
+However, it gives us a nice and short information screen how many files have been found by minidlna.
-To access the webinterface, open your browser of choice and enter url http://127.0.0.1:8200
+To access the webinterface, open our browser of choice and enter url http://127.0.0.1:8200
 ```
 curl -i http://127.0.0.1:8200
 ```